akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 There is still an important ingredient missing from our neural network:
 Activation functions.
-Suppose all that happened with the data from input to output was multiplication with some weights, and addition of some bias.
+Suppose all that happened in a neural network with the data from input to output was multiplication with some weights, and addition of some bias.
 That means that at its best the neural network would be able to learn a linear function.
 In other words the output of the neural network would always be: